General Arts and Science (GAAS) Diploma or Liberal Arts Diploma to Bachelor of Arts (General major) Degree Transfer Program

 The Honours Bachelor of Commerce program includes learning experiences in:

-• Management-specific knowledge and skill areas that include ethical and legal responsibilities in organizations and society; financial theories, analysis, reporting and markets; creation of value through the integrated production and marketing of goods, services, and information; group and individual dynamics in organizations; statistical data analysis and management science as they support decision-making processes throughout an organization; information technologies as they influence the structure and processes of organizations and economies, and as they influence the roles and techniques of management; domestic and global economic environments of organizations.
+• Management-specific knowledge and skill areas that include ethical and legal responsibilities, financial theories, market analytics, value creation through integrated production and marketing of goods, services, and information, group and individual dynamics in organizations, statistical data analysis and management science in support of decision-making processes, the influence of information technologies on the structure and processes of organizations and economies and the roles and techniques of management, and the domestic and global economic environments of organizations.

-• Developing capacities to lead in organizational situations; to apply knowledge in new and unfamiliar circumstances through a conceptual understanding of relevant disciplines; to adapt and innovate to solve problems, to cope with unforeseen events, and to manage in unpredictable environments.
+• Capacity development to lead in organizational situations, to apply knowledge in new and unfamiliar circumstances through a conceptual understanding of relevant disciplines, to adapt and innovate to solve problems, to cope with unforeseen events, and to manage in unpredictable environments.

-• Developing a commitment to an area of specialization and acquiring advanced knowledge in that area; developing advanced theoretical or practical skills for that area; devoting explicit attention to the role of the specialization area in managerial and organization contexts.
+• Commitment to an area of specialization and to acquiring advanced knowledge in that area, developing advanced theoretical or practical skills for that area, devoting explicit attention to the role of the specialization area in managerial and organization contexts.

 Admission Requirements